IntelligentSensingAndRehabilitation/MultiCameraTracking/CONTRIBUTING.md

 ## Submitting Changes

 1. Push your branch to the repository
-2. Open a Pull Request against the main branch
+2. Open a pull request against the main branch
 3. Provide a clear description of what your changes do
 4. Reference any related issues using #issue-number